 Courtesy the fairly accurate word prediction and auto-correction, iKeyboard also makes a good match with SwiftKey’s repertoire of improving accuracy.
 Even on the customization front, it’s got more than enough to stand out.
 One of my favorite features of this keyboard app is the option to set personal typing sounds.
 Besides, there are also some nice-looking themes to make the interface look pleasing to the eyes.
 Considering these cool features, iKeyboard is a fine substitute for SwiftKey.

 Download iKeyboard – Cool Keyboard Theme: iOS (Free)

 Did You Like These Swiftkey Alternatives?

-As you can see, there are a ton of good third-party keyboard options available which you can use to replace Swiftkey on your Androi?d or iOS device.
-I love the new Gboard and use it as my default keyboard.
+As you can see, there are a ton of good third-party keyboard options for iPhone and Androiod which you can use to replace Swiftkey on your device.
+I love the new Gboard app and use it as my default keyboard.
 It’s fast, it’s accurate, and it lets me do anything that I want to.
 Which is your favorite Switkey alternatives?
 Let us know in the comments section below.